freedomlayer/freedomlayer_gut/content/offset/offset_release/index.md

 ## Contributors

-This is a good time to thank people who helped making Offst possible:
+This is a good time to thank people who helped making Offset possible:

 - [Kamyuen Tse](https://github.com/kamyuentse)
 - [A4Vision](https://github.com/A4Vision)